riotnrrd-eu/riotnrrd-eu.github.io/_posts/2015-06-12-As-one-chapter-ends,-another-begins.markdown

 layout: post
 title:  As one chapter ends, another begins
 date:   2015-06-12
-categories:  bladelogic hp BMC Opsware
+categories:  bladelogic HP BMC Opsware
 ---

-# As one chapter ends, another begins

 I haven’t blogged in ages - which is a *good* thing, I hasten to add!
 It’s just that I have been drinking from the firehose at my new gig.
 It’s now more than a month since I started at Moogsoft, and I think I can begin to talk about what it all means.